 Taming of the Shrew - The Times Review

 Nathan began writing and performing his own comedy shorts in 2015.
-These were noticed by the BBC, who invited him to take part in BBC Comedy’s Fast and Funny scheme - a year’s internship that saw him working closely with the BBC Comedy team throughout 2016 to develop and create online comedy shorts.
+These were noticed by the BBC, who invited him to take part in BBC Comedy’s Fast and Funny scheme - a year’s internship that saw him working closely with the BBC Comedy team and the Writer's Room throughout 2016 to develop and create new comedy shorts.

 Nathan’s work was also chosen to launch BBC The Social at the end of 2015, a brand new platform for up and coming Scottish creators to showcase their work.
-He also wrote and starred in a number of successful Short Stuff sketches for BBC online platforms, as well as writing gags for BBC Radio's Breaking the News - from which he was invited onto the show as a panellist.
+He also wrote and starred in a number of successful Short Stuff sketches for BBC online platforms - with his Taxi Cam short receiving over 3 million views on Facebook.
+As well as this, Nathan also wrote gags for BBC Radio's Breaking the News and was invited onto the show as a panellist.

-After joining The Comedy Unit in 2018, Nathan has written for a number of successful shows.
+After joining The Comedy Unit in 2018, Nathan has written for a number of successful shows including Scot Squad and Only an Excuse?
 He was part of the core writing team for The State of It, as well as lead writer for Scotland Unsolved, a spin off from the successful Scot Squad series focussing on Scotland’s unsolved mysteries.

 The State of It and Archie Pepper: Leaders off the Record were nominated for Best TV Show and Best Online Content at the 2020 Scottish Comedy Awards.

 Nathan also creates comedy video essays on YouTube, mainly about video games.
-Having great experience with Premiere Pro and Photoshop, Nathan self-shoots and edits all this work himself.
+Having great experience with Premiere Pro and Photoshop, Nathan self-shoots and edits these himself.